 Raydel has helped out with student lotteries and was particularly active in the introductory workshops that were given at each school.
 Raydel is originally from Havana, Cuba and is currently pursuing a degree in Business Administration.

-Lyn Carson is a professor of Applied Politics with the University of Sydney Business School and a Director of the newDemocracy Foundation (NSW, Australia).
+Lyn Carson is the Research Director of the newDemocracy Foundation, an honorary professor with the United States Studies Centre at the University of Sydney, adjunct professor with the University of Western Sydney, and associate of the Centre for Deliberative Democracy & Global Governance at the University of Canberra.
+She was formerly a professor in applied politics at the University of Sydney Business School.
 She has extensive experience with deliberative democratic processes at local, state, and national levels, having been involved in the design and facilitation of Deliberative Polls, Citizens’ Juries, Televotes, and Australia’s first Consensus Conference, Youth Jury, and Citizens’ Parliament.
-Lyn has also written a number of handbooks on community engagement, many articles and book chapters on public participation, and co-wrote the book Random Selection in Politics (Praeger, 1999).
+‘Carson’ has also written a number of handbooks on community engagement, many articles and book chapters on public participation, co-wrote the book Random Selection in Politics (Praeger, 1999), and co-edited The Australian Citizens’ Parliament & The Future of Deliberative Democracy (2013).
 She has a long history of community engagement, dating back to her 1991 election to the Lismore City Council, NSW, much of which is documented on her personal website: http://www.activedemocracy.net/.

 Peter is one of Canada’s leading experts in public engagement and deliberative democracy.
 He is the Co-founder and Principal of MASS LBP, an innovative firm based in Toronto, Canada which works to deepen and improve public consultation and engagement.
 Since 2007, MASS LBP has led some of Canada’s most original and ambitious efforts to engage citizens in tackling tough policy options while pioneering the use of Civic Lotteries and Citizen Reference Panels.
 Over the past ten years Peter has worked with leading organizations in North America and Europe, including Vancouver’s Wosk Centre for Dialogue, Britain’s Demos think tank and the Kaospilots, a Danish school for business design and social innovation.
 A graduate of the University of Toronto and Queen’s University, he writes and speaks frequently about the citizen’s experience of the state, the importance of public imagination and the future of responsible government.
 He is an Action Canada fellow (2003), the 2008 recipient of the Public Policy Forum’s Emerging Leaders Award, and a Director of Toronto’s Wellesley Institute for Urban Health.

 The Foundation Abril is a Bolivian non-profit organization that promotes alternative participatory and democratic processes in labor claims and in the management of water as a common good, through initiatives based on organization, management, education, research and grassroots mobilization.
-La Foundation Abril provides hands-on logistical and advisory support as well as office space for Democracy In Practice.
+The Foundation Abril provides hands-on logistical and advisory support as well as office space for Democracy In Practice.

 The newDemocracy Foundation is an independent, non-partisan research organization aiming to identify improvements to democratic process.
 It aims to replace the adversarial with the deliberative, and move out of the “continuous campaign” cycle.
-The nDF provides advisory support for Democracy In Practice, and has provided a grant for us to conduct research regarding our work.
+The nDF provides advisory support for Democracy In Practice, and has provided grant funding for us to conduct research regarding our work.